Robert-Riordan-UCD/this-is-rob/content/posts/fpga-8-bit-cpu/testing.md

 Verifies the current outputs collected by the monitor are correct.

 ## Coverage
-Collects the output from the monitor and makes sure certain conditions are met by the end of testing.
+Collects the output from the monitor and makes sure certain conditions are covered by the end of testing, such as making sure all possible inputs are tested.

 ## Environment
 Links each of the components together.